margaretmf/margaretmf.github.io/poetry.md

 It tries to possess me, take me over, overpower me.
 I learn to not get stuck in the pickle, and in a conundrum.
 I learn to not be run over by the quandary.
-The enigma being presented is a charde.
+The enigma being presented is a charade.
 I choose to walk over the crux trying to entrap, and ensare me.

 <br>